operationalintelligence/opint-framework-docs/docs/core_components/feedback.md

 # Feedback Mechanism

-A basic feedback mechanism has been implemented to give the app developers the posibility to record feedback.
+A basic feedback mechanism has been implemented to give the app developers the posibility to record feedback for entities in the fw.

-This feature requires a database to be configured in the freamework to be used.
+This feature requires a database to be configured in the framework.

 ## Schema